metadriverse/urban-sim/README.md

 ## 🏃‍♂️ Simulation Environment

 We provide examples to demonstrate features and basic usages of URBAN-SIM after the local installation.
+### Synchronous Navigation Environment
+In synchronous navigation environments, spawned

+### Asynchronous Navigation Environment

+In a point navigation environment, there will be only static objects besides the ego agent in the scenario.

 ## 🚀 Model Training